syncfusion-content/xamarin-docs/Xamarin/Expander/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-### Customize the expander when collapsing/expanding the SfExpander
+### Customize the expander when collapsing or expanding the SfExpander

 You can customize the expander by using the [Collapsed](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~Collapsed_EV.html) event.
-It will occurs after an SfExpander is collapsed when tapping on the Header.
+It will occur after a SfExpander is collapsed when tapping on the header.
 It will provide information related to the `collapsed` event by using the [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.ExpandedAndCollapsedEventArgs.html).

 {% tabs %}
 {% highlight xaml %}